 Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation surveys did not meet current professional standards or regulatory guidelines, or relies on outdated information, a qualified archaeologist will make a recommendation on whether a survey is warranted based on the sensitivity of the project area for archaeological resources.
 3. If a survey is warranted, it will include all necessary background research in addition to an archaeological pedestrian survey.
 Based on findings of the survey, additional technical studies may be required, such as geoarchaeological sensitivity analysis, or other analysis scaled according to the nature of the individual project.
 A report will document the results of the background research, survey, and provide appropriate management recommendations, and include recordation of identified archaeological resources on appropriate California Department of Parks and Recreation (DPR) 523 site record forms and cultural resources reports.
 4. Management recommendations may include, but are not limited to, additional studies to evaluate identified sites or archaeological monitoring at locations determined by a qualified archaeologist to be sensitive for subsurface cultural resource deposits.
-5. Once approved by the Town, the final cultural reports and DPR 523 forms will be provided to the North Central and DPR 523 forms will be provided to the North Central Information Center.
+5. Once approved by the Town, the final cultural reports and DPR 523 forms will be provided to the North Central Information Center.
 6. If no archeological resources are identified that may be directly or indirectly impacted by project activities and the sensitivity for buried archaeological resources is low, there would be no adverse effect to known archeological resources and no further action is required.

 Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation 7.
 When a project will impact a known archaeological site, and avoidance through project redesign is not a feasible option, a qualified archaeologist shall evaluate the eligibility of the site for listing in the California Register of Historical Resources (CRHR).
 If the archaeological site is found to be a historical resource per CEQA Guidelines Section 15064.5(a)(3), the qualified archaeologist shall recommend further mitigative treatment which could include preservation in place or data recovery.
 8. If a known site to be tested is prehistoric, local tribal representatives should be afforded the opportunity to observe the ground-disturbing project activities.
 9. If significant archaeological resources that meet the definition of historical or unique archaeological resources are identified in the project area, the preferred mitigation of impacts is preservation in place.
 If impacts cannot be avoided through project design, appropriate and feasible treatment measures are required, which may consist of, but are not limited to actions, such as data recovery excavations.
 If only part of a site will be impacted by a project, data recovery will only be necessary for that portion of the site.
 Data recovery will not be required if the implementing agency determines prior testing and studies have adequately recovered the scientifically consequential information from the resources.
-Studies and reports resulting from the data recovery shall be deposited with the North Central Information Center.
-4.5 Cultural and Tribal Cultural Resources Potentially Mitigation Measure 4.5-2: The 2040 General Plan should Less than Impact 4.5-2.
-Cause a substantial adverse change in Significant include the following new Implementation Measure: Significant with the significance of an archaeological resource pursuant Implementation Measure H-1.1.1.2a: For projects that could Mitigation to § 15064.5? adversely affect previously unknown buried cultural
+Studies and reports resulting from the data recovery shall be deposited with the North 4.5 Cultural and Tribal Cultural Resources Impact 4.5-2.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5?
+Potentially Significant Central Information Center.
+Mitigation Measure 4.5-2: The 2040 General Plan should include the following new Implementation Measure: Implementation Measure H-1.1.1.2a: For projects that could adversely affect previously unknown buried cultural Less than Significant with Mitigation